 Rational economic man – This is the classical view of individual behaviour.
 It assumes individuals 1) Are rational and well informed.
 2) Seek to maximise their utility.
 Behavioural economics is based on challenging this conventional wisdom.

 Salience – when we give a greater weighting to one-off recent events.
-For example, if we have bad experience with British Airways, we never want to travel with them again.
+For example, if we have a bad experience with British Airways, we never want to travel with them again.

 Sunk-cost fallacy – Placing too much importance on sunk costs (irretrievable costs) – costs that cannot be got back.